ankidroid/Anki-Android/User-Interface-contribution.md

 AnkiDroid does not yet satisfy accessibility criteria.
 If you make a change for accessibility reasons, we may consider it.
 We will still ask you to do the minimal change that allows the app to satisfy accessibility criteria.
 We also require you to explain which criteria is not satisfied so that we can check ourselves whether your solution is the best one.

 This explanation can be either an automated accessibility tool.
 It can also be a free document about best practices, that our UX clearly violates.

+## Design
+These are accepted more rarely, but if there is an easily demonstrated difference between our design guidelines and the way the app is behaving, and we judge in our *opinion* that correcting the difference will benefit most users with as few irritated users as possible, we may accept a design change.

 ## Typo
 Feel free to correct any typos and other obvious mistakes.
 As an example, a user noted that a window had an empty title instead of having no title.
 Correcting it decreased the space used by the window, which is a clear win for users with small phones.